NBA Trade Rumors: Carmelo Anthony In Three-Way Swap, Plus Rajon Rondo To Knicks?

 If Carmelo Anthony gets his way, New York would certainly embrace Bulls’ outcast Rondo as one of their own.
 Part of the issue for Knicks fans, however, is that Carmelo Anthony is rumored to be leaving town himself.

-Carmelo, who has been the subject of trade rumors in the NBA now for months, could soon find himself as a new member of the NBA champion Cleveland Cavaliers or Chicago Bulls, come time for the NBA playoffs, according to various league sources.
+Carmelo, who has been the subject of trade rumors in the NBA now for months, could soon find himself as a new member of the NBA champion Cleveland Cavaliers or Chicago Bulls come time for the NBA playoffs, according to various league sources.

 One NBA trade rumors scenario, per the Inquisitr, would see Carmelo Anthony included as part of a three-way deal with the Bulls and Boston Celtics, with the Bulls to get Anthony, the Celtics to receive Chicago’s Jimmy Butler, and the Knicks getting Jae Crowder as compensation.

 Were this deal to pan out, Anthony would find himself as part of a mildly revamped Bulls’ backfield that may or may not include the previously mentioned Rajon Rondo.
-Certainly — as the two men have each expressed desire to share the court with the other at some point — it could become a case where the first man to jump teams might make the other lobby to stay put.
+Certainly, as the two men have each expressed desire to share the court with the other at some point, it could become a case where the first man to jump teams might make the other lobby to stay put.

 Another of the prominent NBA trade rumors making its rounds is that Carmelo Anthony could find himself on the roster of the reigning and defending NBA champions, the Cleveland Cavaliers.
-Anthony, who would no doubt relish the opportunity to play on the talented team alongside consensus league MVP LeBron James, would instantly become part of an organization with an undoubted winning mentality and the potential to allow him to hoist his first Larry O’Brien NBA championship trophy.
+Anthony, who would no doubt relish the opportunity to play on the talented team alongside consensus league MVP LeBron James, would instantly become part of an organization with an undoubted winning mentality, and the potential to allow him to hoist his first Larry O’Brien NBA championship trophy.

-This scenario, no doubt, would leave the former Denver Nugget and current Knicks player salivating at the chance to finally just be a strong contributor to a team without being relied upon to be the team’s only star player.
+This scenario, no doubt, would leave the former Denver Nugget and current Knicks’ player salivating at the chance to finally just be a strong contributor to a team without being relied upon to be the team’s only star player.

-And that prospect — regardless of what moves are made during the rest of the NBA season — is likely a driving factor for Carmelo Anthony moving forward.
+And that prospect, regardless of what moves are made during the rest of the NBA season, is likely a driving factor for Carmelo Anthony moving forward.

 What do you make of these NBA trade rumors?